bingli8899/BEM780_NGS_tutorials/README.md

 # Section 4
 ### 4.1 Quality control
 The first step of most NGS pipeline is quality control.
-There are several tools for quality control, including Fastp, Trimommatics, etc. This step trims low-quality reads, removes short reads, removes adaptor sequences, etc.
+There are several tools for quality control, including Fastp, Trimommatic, etc. This step trims low-quality reads, removes short reads, removes adaptor sequences, etc.

 After read trimming, a check procedure using tools such as FastQC and MultiQC is recommended to double check if the trimmed reads have any issues.
 FastQC could check the quality of individual sequencing files, while MultiQC could aggregate the quality from multiple FastQC results.